 Access collections that include census information, immigration, travel records, birth, marriage and death certificates, and historical newspaper articles, all relating to your ancestry.
 Accessible from Library branches only.

-**Access to the Ancestry Library Edition is now available from home for free with your Huron County Library card number and PIN and is available until March 31, 2021**
+**Access to the Ancestry Library Edition is now available from home for free with your Huron County Library card number and PIN.
+Available until December 31, 2021**